Standard contractual clauses

 data protection obligations arising from these Clauses are imposed on the sub-processor.

-the sub-processor agreement shall not be sent to the controller.
+sub-processor agreement shall not be sent to the data controller.

 6. Deleted

-responsible to the controller for the fulfillment of the sub-processor’s obligations.
-This affects
+liable to the controller for the fulfillment of the sub-processor’s obligations.
+This does

 8. Transfer to third countries or international organizations

-1. Any transfer of personal data to third countries or international organizations may only be carried out by
+1. Any transfer of personal data to third countries or international organizations may only be made by

-the data processor on the basis of documented instructions from the data controller and must always take place in
+the data processor on the basis of documented instructions from the data controller and must always be made in

-in accordance with Chapter V of the GDPR.
+accordance with Chapter V of the General Data Protection Regulation.

-2. If the transfer of personal data to third countries or international organizations to which the data processor
+2. Where the transfer of personal data to third countries or international organizations, which the processor

-has not been instructed to do so by the controller, is required by EU law or
+has not been instructed to carry out by the controller, is required by Union or

-the national law of the Member State to which the processor is subject, the processor shall inform the
+Member State law to which the processor is subject, the processor shall inform the

-controller of this legal requirement prior to processing, unless the law in question prohibits such
+controller of that legal requirement prior to processing, unless that law prohibits such

 notification for reasons of important public interest.

-3. Without documented instructions from the data controller, the data processor may not, within the framework of
+3. Without documented instructions from the controller, the data processor may not, within the framework of

 organization